We help young people to formulate and realise their dreams

 The various components of the programme are presented to the learners in a logical sequence during the five years from grade eight to twelve.
 The full effect of the program is only achieved towards the last year of school in grade 12.
 The learner then leaves school with the conditions to become a ‘star for life’.

 Star for Life’s entire program is coordinated with and consolidates the existing curriculum, making the programme a resource that helps schools meet expectations from school authorities and achieve the desired results.
 Star for Life strengthens motivation and helps build capacity among teachers.

 Star for Life works increasingly with the lower grades.
 Our work at primary and middle school level uses a pedagogy adapted to younger children.
 You learn through stories, play and music, and you express yourself through art and theatre.
 More and more children have had the support of Star for Life throughout their schooling, grades one to twelve.

 Respect for culture and context

-Star for Life’s program differs from the traditional culture that characterizes the local communities.
+Star for Life’s programme differs from the traditional culture that characterises the local communities.
 Even so, our work in schools is appreciated because we focus on helping students understand and deal with opposing values without causing conflicts of principle.